 - Content is Not Effective – Your content should be either educational or inspirational – or both!
 Why?
 Because these are the types of content that engage people; that compel them to respond – and share – your posts.
 Building a relationship requires both sides to be engaged, so you need to share content that gets a reaction.

-- Lack of Engagement – as I just mentioned, relationships require at least two people so, once you receive a response to a post, you’ll need stay engaged with that person.
+- Lack of Engagement – as I just mentioned, relationships require at least two people so, once you receive a response to a post, you’ll need to stay engaged with that person.
 Answering questions or expanding on the information they reacted to is a key element in keeping them engaged and interested.

-- Misunderstanding your Audience – While it may be great fun to share a video of your dog playing fetch to Facebook, it’s inappropriate to do so in a business setting – which your business page most definitely is.
-Save those for your personal profile, where you share with family and friends.
+- Misunderstanding your Audience – While it may be great fun to share a video of your dog playing fetch on Facebook, it’s inappropriate to do so in a business setting – which your business page most definitely is.
+Save those for your personal profile, which you share with family and friends.
 Your social media business content should remain business oriented – and should always be targeted to helping your audience with high-value information.

 - No Identifiable Brand Image – Letting your audience get to know and trust you is one of the greatest benefits of using social media but, if they have trouble placing you and your identity in their minds, they may forget you when they most need you.
 An identifiable brand is critical to helping them keep you at the front of their minds – and an effective, custom-branded and designed brand image will help immeasurably.
 Virtually all social networks allow the uploading of images like these, so use one to your advantage.

-I sincerely hope this list of the 7 Deadly Social Media Mistakes has been educational, inspirational and will help you to rock your social media!
+I sincerely hope this list of the 7 Deadly Social Media Mistakes has been educational and inspirational and will help you to rock your social media!
 For a more detailed exploration of this subject, including the benefits and drawbacks of specific social networks, feel free to download my free eBook, the 7 Deadliest Mistakes You’re Making On Social Media.
 If you would like me to help you improve your image on social networks, or even help you get started, get in touch with me today and apply for that 45-minute free strategy session.

 Like these tips?
 I won’t know unless you tell me!
 Comment below, and let me know to “keep it comin’!”